 \section{INTRODUCTION}

-Diffusion-based policies (DP)~\cite{DP_INI} have demonstrated strong performance in robotic visuomotor imitation learning, particularly for complex manipulation tasks in both simulation and real-world environments.
-By modelling multimodal action distributions conditioned on rich sensory observations such as images~\cite{DP_INI,ni2025vo} or point clouds~\cite{DP3,dexcap,HDP}, these methods enable expressive behavior modelling and generalization across diverse task variations.
+Diffusion-based policies (DP)~\cite{DP_INI} have demonstrated strong performance in robotic visuomotor imitation learning, especially for complex manipulation tasks in simulation and real-world environments.
+By modeling multimodal action distributions conditioned on images~\cite{DP_INI,ni2025vo} or point clouds~\cite{DP3,dexcap,HDP}, these methods enable expressive behavior modeling across diverse task variations.

-More recently, flow matching~\cite{FM,chen2023flow,fotiadisadaptive} has emerged as an alternative generative paradigm for robotic control~\cite{FP,fAST-RFM,RFM}.
-By formulating action generation as the solution of an ordinary differential equation (ODE), flow matching enables near one-step inference and substantially improves inference efficiency compared to diffusion-based approaches, making it a promising framework for real-time imitation learning.
+Flow matching~\cite{FM,chen2023flow} has recently emerged as an efficient alternative for robotic control~\cite{FP,RFM,pi05}.
+By formulating action generation as an ODE-based transport process, flow matching enables near-single-step inference, making it promising for real-time imitation learning.